 For pain, you can use ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), or acetaminophen (Tylenol).
 You can buy these medicines at the store without a prescription.

 - Talk with your health care provider before using these medicines if you have heart disease, high blood pressure, kidney disease, or have had stomach ulcers or internal bleeding in the past.

-When treating an injury, keep activity to a minimum.
-The more time the injury has to heal, the better.
+Keep activity to a minimum.
+The more time the injury has rest, the better.
 For support during activity, you can use a sacroiliac belt or lumbar brace.

 Physical therapy is an important part of the healing process.
-It will help improve pain and increase strength.
+It will help relieve pain and increase strength.
 Talk to your doctor or physical therapist for exercises to practice.

 Here is an example of an exercise for your lower back:

-- Lay flat on your back with your knees bent and feet flat on the ground.
+- Lie flat on your back with your knees bent and feet flat on the ground.

 - Slowly, begin to rotate your knees to the right side of your body.
 Stop when you feel pain or discomfort.

 - Slowly rotate back toward the left side of your body until you feel pain.

 The best way to get rid of SIJ pain is to stick to a care plan.
 The more you rest, ice, and do exercises, the quicker your symptoms will improve or your injury will heal.